SJU graduate honored for his work as assistant principal

 Farrington began his career in the Wayzata Public School District, previously serving as an elementary level teacher and as a student support specialist.

 He’s now in his second year in his current position, where his accomplishments have included playing a key role in the school’s work with equity and creating a welcoming and safe environment for all students.

 “There’s still a lot of work to be done,” he said.
 “We’re not perfect by any means.
 But we’re taking the necessary steps toward getting there.
 Our big thing has been continuing to build relationships, spending time with students and their families.
 Taking the time to really connect with them.

 “We’re trying to stop looking at equity as an extra and just make it a daily part of everything we do.
 To ask ourselves how everything we do works for every student in our school.”

 His efforts have drawn the attention and acclaim of his peers.

 Farrington was recently selected as Minnesota’s National Outstanding Assistant Principal, an award presented jointly by the Minnesota Elementary School Principals' Association (MESPA) and the National Association of Elementary School Principals (NAESP) – both groups of which Farrington is a member.

-He will receive the award in a banquet Thursday, Feb.
-6, as part of the MESPA Institute 2020 Conference at the DoubleTree Hotel in Bloomington, Minnesota.
+He received the award at a banquet Feb.
+6 as part of the MESPA Institute 2020 Conference at the DoubleTree Hotel in Bloomington, Minnesota.